Karkuvel Ayyanar Temple: Kallar Vettu

 The main festival of this temple is Kallar Vettu ('Killing of Robber').
 It is celebrated every year on the last five days of Tamil month Karthigai (mid-November to mid-December) and the first day of Tamil month Margazhi (mid-December to mid-January).
 The sixth day festival is celebrated in a grand manner.
 On that day during morning taking of milk pot and taking holy water from Thamirabarani River took place.
 The holy water placed on the elephant would be brought.
 Later Mulaippari is taken.
 By 12.00 noon special pujas are held.
 On that day, by 4.00 p.m.
 'Kallar Vettu' took place.
 At that time tender cocoanut, considered as Kallar, is broken in the rear side of the temple.
 The cocoanut water which came from it is considered as holy water.
 The devotees, took the sand on which the cocoanut water, spray it in their field for bounty yield.
 Some keep them in their cash box.
 It is considered as auspicious and would bring them wealth.

 Due to this God, no theft occurs around this village.
 Several lakhs of people gather there to celebrate.
 Villu Pattu (bow song) about the Praise of Karguvel Ayyanar is another attraction.
-At that time Konar (Yadavar) caste people perform the Kallar Vettu.
-Palayamkottai, Thachanallur, Valliyoor Yadava (Konar) Pattaraikararkal start the festival by conducting the Ivaraja puja and the festival time they conduct the Munnadian puja.
-Temple puja are performed three times daily.
-The people of the Nadar community built the auditorium.